Chair: Yamin Xu

-Associate Professor: Bruce A. Erickson, Holly A. Rine, Yamin Xu, Robert W. Zens
+Associate Professor: Bruce A. Erickson, Leigh Fought, Godriver Odhiambo, Holly A. Rine, Yamin Xu, Robert W. Zens

-Adjunct Faculty: Karl R. Alexander, Robert L. Beach, William S. Dolan, S.J., Joseph Guiffrida, Jeffrey Hoerl, Thomas Magnarelli, Todd Sundell
+Adjunct Faculty: Karl R. Alexander, William S. Dolan, S.J., Barrett Esworthy, Joseph Guiffrida, Jeffrey Hoerl, Thomas Magnarelli, Melinda Reeder, John Sheehan, Todd Sundell

 Professor Emerita: Carolyn T. Bashaw, Barbara J. Blaszak